anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 RDAP server that is routed through a middlebox network element implementing a shared HTTP cache.

-User Bob sends a query for the domain "example.com" (http://regy.example/domain/example.com) without RDAP-X. The "accept" header sent for Bob's query would be "accept: application/rdap+json" or "accept: application/json".
+User Bob sends a query for the domain "example.com" (http://regy.example/domain/example.com) without the "extensions" parameter.
+The "accept" header sent for Bob's query would be `accept: application/rdap+json` or `accept: application/json`.

-User Alice later sends a query for the same domain, however her client uses RDAP-X. The "accept" header sent for Alice's query might be "accept: application/rdap-x+json, application/rdap+json".
+User Alice later sends a query for the same domain, however her client uses the "extensions" parameter.
+The "accept" header sent for Alice's query might be `accept: application/rdap+json;extensions="rdap_level_0 foo"`.

 If no "vary" header is set in the response for these queries, the shared cache will compare only the URL of the query when processing cache items and therefore user Bob and user Alice would receive